wraiford/encrypt-gib/README.md

 return encryptedData;
 ```

-Now say our `hexCharFromData` has a value of `'a'`.
+Now our first `hexCharFromData` has a value of `'4'`.
 There is a possibility that
-the first hash alphabet iteration comprises non-`'a'` hex characters only.
+the first hash alphabet iteration comprises non-`'4'` hex characters only.
 This is why
 we have the `while (!alphabet.includes(hexCharFromData))`.
 Strictly speaking, it's conceivable
-that we will never generate a hash with that character.
-But from my testing, the most this
+that we will never generate a hash with that character (and thus we won't be able to index
+the `hexCharFromData`).
+But from my testing, the largest alphabet has been 192 characters
-happens is at 192 characters (3 alphabet-extending hashes) [^2] and [^3].
+(3 alphabet-extending hashes) [^2] and [^3].

 So once we have the `alphabet`, we get the index of `hexCharFromData` into that alphabet
 and push that `charIndex` to our encrypted results.